You probably know all about the power of social proof and testimonials by now.

 Trust’s built-in video editor lets you:

-- string together question and answer pairs;
+- string together video survey pairs;

 - trim videos;